The best Ninja air fryers, for easy, healthy meals

 Reasons to avoid

-Finding an air fryer for couples, or even an air fryer one person, can be tricky, because lots of brands are developing models that are just bigger and bigger.
+Finding an air fryer that's as good as Ninja's reputation, but in a really affordable price range, can be tricky, because lots of brands are developing models that are just bigger and more elaborate.
 Luckily for you, Ninja decided to focus on delivering the same crispy, impressive results in some compact options too.

-There are a few options in Ninja's range of small air fryers, but the Ninja Air Fryer MAX AF160 wins the award as the Ninja air fryer for couples.
+There are a few options in Ninja's range of small air fryers, but the Ninja Air Fryer MAX AF160 wins the award as the Ninja air fryer for tight budgets.
 The curved edges and compact footprint is relatively subtle on the kitchen counter and yet you'll still get to enjoy a decent 5.7L capacity, which I would say is enough to feed a small family.
+For an air fryer that's just over £100, that's an incredible deal.

 Millie, one of our air fryer experts, tested the AF160 on homemade fish and chips and it was delicious: the breaded fish was crispy and flaky, while the chips were perfectly golden.
 She says "this is where the 'max crisp' mode comes in really handy.
 Ninja has designed this specifically for frozen food, because it circulates air hotter and faster, so that even ice cold chips can be crip and golden in 15 minutes.
 And they really were."

-When I got this message, I experimented with the other modes: the 'reheat' function brought a slice of pepperoni pizza sizzling back to life, without turning the base to cardboard.
-I also tried the MAX AF160 out on some frozen breakfast pastries (pain au chocolat, if you're wondering, air fried for about eight minutes), and they were cooked with an even finish and a melt-in-the-middle centre.
-They did need a moment or two to 'sit' and cool down before eating, though.
+I've since experimented with the other modes: the 'reheat' function brought a slice of pepperoni pizza sizzling back to life, without turning the base to cardboard.
+I also tried the MAX AF160 out on some frozen breakfast pastries (pain au chocolat, if you're wondering, air fried for about eight minutes), and they were cooked with an even finish and a melt-in-the-middle centre At just over £100, you won't get more for your money anywhere else.

 Read Millie's full Ninja Air Fryer MAX AF160 review